-Our vision for better care and wellbeing will be supported by system reform including the development of new commissioning and provider models.
-Across NEL, we have already started to develop innovative commissioning models (for example capitated budgets in WEL) and work is ongoing to explore further opportunities through our devolution pilots (BHR and CH).
+Our vision for better care and wellbeing will be supported by system reform including the development of new and more collaborative commissioning and provider models.
+Across NEL, we have already started to develop innovative commissioning models (for example capitated budgets in Waltham Forest and East London, WEL) and work is ongoing to explore further opportunities through our devolution pilots (Barking, Havering and Redbridge, BHR and City and Hackney, CH).
 Our providers are also working differently to ensure their organisational governance and staffing models can support the shift to integrated care and an emphasis on out-of-hospital interventions.

 As part of this transformation, we have identified workforce, technology and infrastructure as key enablers which will require investment and development.
 Without this, we will not succeed in implementing better care and wellbeing for people or a sustainable system-wide position.
-We don't yet have all of the answers about how we can transform our workforce or better use our estates but we are working to identify priorities that we can all sign up to.

-Our total financial challenge in a 'do nothing' scenario would be £847m by 2021.
-Achieving ambitious 'business as usual' cost improvements as we have done in the past would still leave us with a funding gap of £444m by 2021.
+Our total financial challenge in a 'do nothing' scenario would be £578m by 2021.
+Achieving ambitious 'business as usual' cost improvements as we have done in the past would still leave us with a funding gap of £336m by 2021.
 Through the STP, we have identified a range of opportunities and interventions to help reduce the gap significantly.
-This will be aided with STF funding, specialised commissioning savings and potential support for excess PFI costs.
-There is still significant work to do to evaluate the savings opportunities, particularly on specialised commissioning.
+This will be aided by Sustainability and Transformation Funding (STF) funding, specialised commissioning savings and potential support for excess Public Finance Initiative (PFI) costs.
+Significant work has started to evaluate the savings opportunities, particularly on specialised commissioning.

-Developing our governance structures will be essential for ensuring the next stages of planning and implementation are effective.
-We want a robust governance structure that allows individual organisations to share responsibility while balancing the need for autonomy, accountability and public and patient involvement.
+We have developed our governance structures to support the next stages of planning and implementation.
+Our robust governance structure allows individual organisations to share responsibility while balancing the need for autonomy, accountability and public and patient involvement.

-The NEL transformation journey has already started.
-We are committed to meeting all NHS core standards and delivering progress in every workstream.
+The NEL transformation journey has started.
+We are committed to meeting all NHS core standards and delivering progress in every priority.
 Together we will deliver a sustainable health and wellbeing economy across NEL.
 It's a significant challenge, but one we welcome as it provides opportunities to make a real and lasting difference to the lives of local people.